 Nonprofits rely on volunteers for the majority of their activities.
 This Nonprofit Board & Volunteer Development Course is an online course that discusses the roles and responsibilities of nonprofit volunteer boards and how they differ from for-profit boards.
 You will learn how to structure, recruit and fill a nonprofit board and how to develop and maintain a strong volunteer base.
-Through course content, case studies, and streaming videos featuring nonprofit experts, you will learn about board operation, regulatory requirements and board-staff interactions.
+Through board development course content, case studies, and streaming videos featuring nonprofit experts, you will learn about board operation, regulatory requirements, and board-staff interactions.

 - Why Do People Volunteer?

 - Maintaining a Strong Volunteer Base

 - Sarbanes-Oxley, Whistle-blower Protection, and Record Retention